 The Asian Racing Conference was renamed at the 28th Conference in 2001 and became the Asian Racing Federation (ARF).
 The first conference was held in Tokyo in 1960, attended by 69 delegates from 12 racing organisations representing seven countries.
-The ARF Conference, held approximately every 2 years since that time, now includes 24 countries.
+The ARF Conference, held approximately every 2 years since that time.

 The 35th ARC will take place in May 2014 hosted by the Hong Kong Jockey Club.